 - Scores from TOEFL exams taken AFTER September 1, 2014 will be considered.
 Scores from exams taken before September 1, 2014 will NOT be considered.

 - Program requires passage of NBDE Parts I and II to be considered for admission.

-- Preference is given to applicants who receive score of 90 or better on each of the individual sections on Part I and who receive a score of 85 or above on the Part II examination, if applicable.
+- Preference is given to applicants who receive scores of 90 or better on each of the individual sections on Part I and who receive a score of 85 or above on the Part II examination, if applicable.
 The Admissions Committee also gives preference to applicants who score at or above the national average on the subsections of the National Board Dental Examination, Part II, if applicable.

 Letter of Evaluation